saiprashanthts1995/Run_Processing_Job/README.md

      ```bash
      sudo yum install make
      ```
+Then we will leverage make functionality to create docker image and push the image to ecr.
 Then used lambda functionality to create processing job by referring to ECR image.